There’s no denying the hype that’s been surrounding chatbots over the past few years.

 But here’s the thing: As a business, it doesn’t have to be either/or.
 You can use chatbots where they make sense (e.g. for providing quick answers to simple questions) and then have humans step in when they’re needed.

-What’s more, you don’t have to rely on a specific social network like Facebook in order to provide customers and potential customers with access to a chatbot.
+What’s more, you don’t have to rely on Facebook Messenger bots in order to provide customers and potential customers with access to a chatbot.
 These days, you can have chatbots operating directly on your website, and you can use hyperlinks to make it easy for people to trigger chatbot conversations from any social network.

 04. Chatbots vs. Other Communication Channels

 While not all consumers are ready to trust chatbots entirely, most still acknowledge that chatbots are poised to provide several benefits that can enhance their online experiences.
 And it’s clear that one of the major benefits consumers see when it comes to using chatbots is speed: They believe that chatbots will be able to respond to their inquiries more quickly.

 From a business perspective, there’s a massive upside to providing speedy response times.
 As research from InsideSales and the Harvard Business Review shows, even if you wait just five minutes to respond after a lead first reaches out, there’s a 10x decrease in your odds of actually getting in touch with that lead.
 After 10 minutes, there’s a 400% decrease in your odds of qualifying that lead.

 So as part of our survey, we wanted to see how expected response times for chatbots compared to expected response times for other communication channels.
 The question we asked: